torognes/vsearch/README.md

 ## Acknowledgements

-Thanks to the following for patches and other suggestions for improvements:
+Thanks to the following people for patches and other suggestions for improvements:

 * Jeff Epler <jepler@unpythonic.net>
 * Andreas Tille <tille@debian.org>